 Located approximately one mile east of Alturas, the Alturas Rancheria encompasses 20 acres that border the Modoc National Wildlife Refuge.
 Access to the Rancheria is from US 395 (Main Street) in the City of Alturas to County Road 56 (Parker Creek Road), and then to BIA Route 79 (casino entry).
-Three dwelling units are located at the Rancheria site, along with a small casino and one paved road about 0.1 miles long.
+Three dwelling units are located at the Rancheria site, along with a small casino, mini mart/fuel station, and one paved road about 0.5 miles long.
 The Tribe is interested in acquiring additional acreage from the U.S. Fish and Wildlife Service in order to build more housing units.